ngamorg/vacci-nation/README.md

 > * Groups with higher subjective costs of vaccination with respect to infection/disease yield lower vaccine uptakes
 > * Trust in vaccinations will isolate or dampen the spread of a disease while distrust in vaccination will encourage a disease to break out in networks with multiple belief groups

+## Reproduction
+Please, look for instructions in the /code folder.

 ## References